12 Sep All of Our Mistakes Are Never Forgotten

 I’d rather die trying to escape then remain here and die like a trapped animal.

 It took a lot of work, but I was able to repair the snow crawler.
 David kept watch over the camp while Drake and I repaired it.
 We spent a good part of the day under that thing trying to get the hose clamp tightened down correctly.
-Although I’d helped my father repair his car many times when I was younger, this was a little bit more tricky.
+Although I’d helped my father repair his car many times when I was younger, this was a little bit trickier.
+Before dinner, the two of us were able to fill up the radiator with water and fire the engine after warming the oil pan with an external heat source.
+After a few promising grunts, we finally got it to turn over.
+We rejoiced in our success and then returned inside.

 We walked inside and quickly shut the door right as David pulled dinner from the oven.
 As the three of us sat down to eat, no one else came out to join us.
-I tried calling for them on the intercom, but received nothing but silence in return.
-David told me that he had seen none of them leave their rooms or at least a whole day.
+I tried calling for them on the intercom but received silence in return.
+David told me that he had seen none of them leave their rooms for at least a whole day.
 Although I had a strong inclination as to what they had been eating, I didn’t want to believe it.
 I walked over to the refrigerator and opened it.

 I left the kitchen and returned to my shop.
 When I came back inside, I had chain and a padlock in my hands.
 I wrapped the chain around the door handles and locked it shut.